 - Understand and respect personal boundaries.

 - DON’T MAKE ASSUMPTIONS about consent; about someone’s availability; about whether they are attracted to you; about how far you can go or about whether they are physically and/or mentally able to consent.
+Never take advantage of someone who is intoxicated or under the influence of a substance.
 If there are any questions or ambiguity, then you DO NOT have consent.

-- Mixed messages from your partner are a clear indication that you should stop., defuse any sexual tension and communicate better.
-Don’t take advantage of someone’s drunkenness or drugged state, even if they did it to themselves.
+- Mixed messages from your partner are a clear indication that you should stop, defuse any sexual tension and communicate better.

 - Realize that your potential partner could be intimidated by you, or fearful.
 You may have a power advantage simply because of your gender or size.
 Don’t abuse that power.